arpa2/tlspool/doc/socketprotocol.rst

 This package contains a remote identity to approve.
 It may be accepted as is, modified, or disapproved of by setting it to the empty string.
-The STARTTLS_LOCALID packet should then be issued as a command to the TLS pool, while retaining the request identity.
+The STARTTLS_LOCALID packet should then be issued as a command to the TLS pool, while retaining the callback identity.
 When rejecting a proposed local identity, the TLS pool may issue more proposals in independent command responses.